darena-solutions/bluebuttonpro-public/docs/source/developer-reference/ehr-guides.md

 For backend apps, follow the instructions here to generate a key pair Or, run the following commands:
 - `openssl genrsa -out /path_to_key/privatekey.pem 2048`
 - `openssl req -new -x509 -key /path_to_key/privatekey.pem -out /path_to_key/publickey509.pem -subj '/CN=myapp'`

-#### Patient/Clinician Apps
-For patient/clinician apps, you need to specify a redirect URL.

-### Tips
-- It can take up to 24 hours for your Client ID to activate
-- It's recommended to make an app specifically for testing in addition to an app you'll use for production

 ### Sandbox Details
 - FHIR Server: [https://fhir.epic.com/interconnect-fhir-oauth/api/FHIR/R4](https://fhir.epic.com/interconnect-fhir-oauth/api/FHIR/R4)